hoelzleva/typst-formula-sheet/README.md

 This repository contains a modular and printable **formula sheet** for an `Introduction to AI` lecture — built with [Typst](https://typst.app), a modern typesetting language.

 It provides a clean layout to organize and present key formulas and concepts, ready for print or digital use.
-An example is provided in the `example.pdf` file.

 Check out the `example.pdf` here: <a href="example.pdf">Formula Sheet Example